Causal-net category

 \begin{rem} Just as coarse-grainings naturally appear in the graphical description of the monad that controls all monoidal categories, vertex-coarse-grainings would naturally appear in the graphical description of the monad that controls all colored-props (monoidal categories that are free on objects).
 The inverse operation of a vertex-coarse-graining is also called a \textbf{substitution} \cite{[LV12]} in the theory of operads and PROPs. \end{rem}

-\begin{defn} A coarse-graining is called an \textbf{edge-coarse-graining} if it has no multiple-vertex and no contraction. \end{defn} An edge-coarse-graining can be characterized as a morphism with only simple-vertex and without null-edge, contraction and subdivision.
+\begin{defn} A coarse-graining is called an \textbf{edge-coarse-graining} if it has no multiple-vertices and no contractions. \end{defn} An edge-coarse-graining can be characterized as a morphism with only simple-vertices and without null-edges, contractions and subdivisions.
 In other words, an edge-coarse-graining is a coarse-graining with the corresponding vertex-relation $\sim_\nu$ being the identity relation.
 If $\lambda:G\to H$ is an edge-coarse-graining, then $V(G)$ is identical with $V(H)$.

 \begin{ex}The following edge-coarse-graining is represented by the morphism $\lambda$ with $\lambda(e_1)=\lambda(e_2)=h_1$, $\lambda(e_3)=\lambda(e_4)=h_2$.

 \end{ex}

 We call a causal-net \textbf{simple} if it has no non-trivial multi-edges, or for any two vertices there is at most one edge connecting them.
 Note that edge-coarse-grainings define a partial order among causal-nets, and simple causal-nets are exactly those minimal ones under the partial order.